Robin Smith hailed as ‘batter ahead of his time’ following death at age of 62

 Robin Smith was a “batter ahead of his time”, according to England and Wales Cricket Board chairman Richard Thompson following the former England international’s death at the age of 62.

-Smith, who played 62 Tests between 1988 and 1996, died aged 62 on Monday in Australia, where he lived, his family said in a statement.
+Smith, who played 62 Tests between 1988 and 1996, died on Monday in Australia, where he lived, his family said in a statement.

 He had only recently met with the England Lions squad in Perth ahead of the first Ashes Test at the invitation of coach Andrew Flintoff.